ziransun/webthing-iotjs/README.md

 ## GUIDE: ##

-For more insights and details please guide:
+For more insights and details please follow guide about setting up gateway, iotjs and demos howtos:

 * https://github.com/rzr/webthing-iotjs/wiki